robotomize/bionic/README.md

 # bionic

-This is a simple and easy-to-configure system for distributing tasks between multiple network client nodes.
+This is a simple and easy-to-configure distributed task queue.

 Bionic is made to quickly deploy distributed computing involving user hosts.
 Websocket is used as a transport.